Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 For example, some companies use point-based loyalty programs where customers get rewarded for purchases or referrals.

 Speaking of referrals, that’s a popular loyalty program format used in the SaaS industry.
-In this example from Evernote, they reward customers for referring new people to the platform.
-In exchange, those customers get points that can be used for money off their subscriptions.
+In this example from Dropbox, users get 32 GB of free space if they invite their friends to the app.

 Encourage loyal customers to leave reviews

-Ask happy customers to leave reviews on third-party review sites, like G2 or Capterra.
+Ask happy customers to leave reviews on third-party review sites such as G2 or Capterra.
 They get to share their experience with your brand, while you get new business from the positive social proof.

 Instead of individually asking every loyal customer for a review, you can automate this by designing an in-app modal in Userpilot.
 You can trigger it to show only to the user segments who use and enjoy your product the most.